MAKING IT: WITH - FOR - ABOUT- THE NEIGHBORHOOD

 Putting these impulses into our furnace, we have emerged with an assemblage of core samples, extracted from history into the light of the present.
 Our geological layers will reflect the past identities of the land we now know as the Park, translucent and refractive materials to converse with the natural and human light of the present.
 In practical terms, we plan to create an orogeny of cores, centered around a trio collapsed against each other, and surrounded by the “breakages” of that collapse.

 The stories we tell, and the histories we read, are inherently not scientific.
 They are a sample of what has remained, and what we will build on in the future.
 Linear time is imperfect; elements, fashions, and ideas cycle through, wind into each other, merge or disappear.
 Ash is both a byproduct of destruction, and a material that takes form and flow.
 The Park is built upon lost (and reclaimed) people, nature, industries, unrealized ideals of the future, and the vibrant everyday labor and leisure of living New Yorkers.
-We want to sample that.
+We wanted to sample that.

 Partners and Collaborators: